-- 2.1 The Council's projected treasury portfolio position at 31 March 2014, with forward estimates is summarised below.
-The table shows the external borrowing, against the Capital Financing Requirement (CFR), which is a measure of the need to borrow for capital expenditure purposes, highlighting any forecast over or under borrowing. - 2.2 For the sake of clarity the figures exclude any borrowing undertaken or planned for third party loans
+2.1 The Council's projected treasury portfolio position at 31 March 2016, with forward estimates is summarised below.
+The table shows the external borrowing, against the Capital Financing Requirement (CFR), which is a measure of the need to borrow for capital expenditure purposes, highlighting any forecast over or under borrowing.

+2.2 The figures exclude any borrowing undertaken or planned for third party loans so as to focus on the Council's own cash position.